 Pies are where mixtures are laid onto the dough and left open.
 Fatayer are closed pies, with either folded dough pinched at the top or folded over and pinched on the sides.

 Fresh parsley is absolutely delicious on savory pizza.
-The freshness of chopped parsley will elevate the taste any dish, including pizza.
+The freshness of chopped parsley will elevate the taste of any dish, including pizza.

 List of Ingredients

-- olive oil
+- Olive oil

-- juice of a lemon (or citric acid)
+- Lemon juice (or citric acid)

-- dried mint
+- Dried mint

-RECIPES YOU MAY WANT TO TRY
+RECIPES YOU MUST TRY

 - Ten Minute All-Purpose Dough